alyonazakharova/console-calculator/README.md

 If something is wrong with your input data, you'll get an error message.

+You can change variables values until *clear* command is called.
+After *clear* command is called, you need to enter a new expression.

 Below is the output of the program:

 <img width="639" alt="Снимок экрана 2022-07-02 в 15 43 41" src="https://user-images.githubusercontent.com/25694552/177001249-c4736467-fd92-4127-ba43-65d9e309a7e0.png">